Hard Lefschetz Property for Hamiltonian torus actions on 6-dimensional GKM manifolds: Six-dimensional Hamiltonian GKM manifolds with index increasing graphs

-This lemma explains difference between Figure \ref{picture: proof of lemma easy condition}.(a) and (b).
-In the case of (a), $c_{p, q}$ is positive.
-But in the other case, two vectors $\nu_p^+$ and $\alpha_{q, v}$ are not in the same side with respect to the straight line $\R \cdot \alpha_{p, q},$ so $c_{p, q}$ is negative by Lemma \ref{lemma: easy condition}.
-More concrete examples are as follows:

-\begin{example} In Figure \ref{picture: image of moment}.(d), $c_{p, q}$ is negative for the interior index two and four vertices $p$ and $q$ (the definition of \textit{interior vertex} is a natural one, see Definition \ref{definition: interior and boundary}).
-But for the other pairs of adjacent index two and four vertices in Figure \ref{picture: image of moment}, $c_{p, q}$ is positive. \end{example}
+More concrete examples are as follows.
+In Figure \ref{figure: image of moment}.(d), $\Theta(p, q)$ is negative for the index-two vertex $p$ and the index-four vertex $q$ which lie on the interior of the moment map image.
+In fact, Figure \ref{figure: image of moment}.(d) corresponds to Tolman's example of a non-K\"{a}hler Hamiltonian GKM manifold explained in Example \ref{example_tolman}.
+On the contrary, $\Theta (p, q)$ is positive for any $(p,q) \in E_\Gamma$ in Figure \ref{figure: image of moment} with $\mathrm{ind} ~p = 2$ and $\mathrm{ind} ~q = 4$. \end{example}

-By using Lemma \ref{lemma: easy condition}, we can state more refined condition to guarantee positivity of $c_{p, q}.$ For this, we introduce a cycle and investigate its shape.
-For an index two vertex $p,$ we denote by $\gamma_p$ the cycle whose vertices consist of $p$ itself and vertices connected to $p$ by ascending paths, and call it the \textit{ascending cycle} starting at $p.$ So, its vertices are the right hand side of (\ref{equation: supp of thom class}).
-An ascending cycle is \textit{triangular} or \textit{tetragonal} if it has three or four vertices, respectively.
-Easily, $\gamma_p$ is triangular if and only if $p$ and $r$ are adjacent.
+By using Lemma \ref{lemma_condition_for_positive}, we can state a more refined condition under which $\Theta (p, q)$ is positive.
+For an index-two vertex $p,$ we denote by $\gamma_p$ the cycle whose vertices consist of $p$ and vertices connected by ascending paths starting at $p,$ and call it the {\em ascending cycle} starting at $p.$ In other words, the set of all vertices contained in $\gamma_p$ is the right hand side of (\ref{equation: supp of Thom class}).
+Note that $p$ is of index-two so that $p$ should be adjacent to at least one and at most two index-four vertices by the three valency of $\Gamma$, see Section \ref{ssecGKMManifolds}.
+In particular, $\gamma_p$ has three or four vertices.
+An ascending cycle is called {\em triangular} (resp. {\em tetragonal}) if it has three (resp. four) vertices.
+In other words, $\gamma_p$ is triangular if and only if $p$ is adjacent to exactly one index-four vertex and to $r$.
+Also, $\gamma_p$ is tetragonal if and only if $p$ is adjacent to exactly two index-four vertices.

-\begin{example} In Figure \ref{picture: image of moment}, we can see examples of ascending cycles.
-Each of (a), (b) has one triangular and no tetragonal ascending cycle, and each of (c), (e) has one triangular and one tetragonal ascending cycles.
-Each of (d), (f) has two tetragonal ascending cycles.
-And, (g) has three tetragonal ascending cycles. \end{example}
+\begin{example} Let us consider examples of ascending cycles in Figure \ref{figure: image of moment}.
+Each of (a) and (b) has one triangular and no tetragonal ascending cycle.
+And each of (c), (e), and (f) has one triangular and one tetragonal ascending cycles.
+Each of (d) and (g) has no triangular ascending cycle and it has two tetragonal ascending cycles.
+And (h) has no triangular ascending cycle and has three tetragonal ascending cycles.